-recently passed federal laws could have an impact on our business.
+Several recently passed federal laws could have an impact on our business.
 The Digital Millennium Copyright Act is intended to reduce the liability of online service providers for listing or linking to third-party Web sites that include materials that infringe copyrights or other rights of others.
 The Children's Online Protection Act and the Children's Online Privacy Protection Act are intended to restrict the distribution of certain materials deemed harmful to children and impose additional restrictions on the ability of online services to collect user information from minors.
-In addition, the Protection of Children From Sexual Predators Act of 1988 requires online service providers to report evidence of violations of federal child pornography laws under certain circumstances.
+In addition, the Protection of Children From Sexual Predators Act of 1998 requires online service providers to report evidence of violations of federal child pornography laws under certain circumstances.
 Such legislation may impose significant additional costs on our business or subject us to additional liabilities.

 We post privacy policies concerning the use and disclosure of user data.
-In addition, we are required to comply with a consent order issued by the FTC to GeoCities, a company that we recently acquired, which imposes certain obligations and restrictions with respect to information collected from users.
-Any failure by us to comply with our posted privacy policies or the consent order could adversely affect our business, results of operations and financial condition.
+In addition, GeoCities, a company we acquired in 1999, is required to comply with a consent order between it and the Federal Trade Commission (the "FTC"), which imposes certain obligations and restrictions with respect to information collected from users.
+Further, the FTC is conducting an inquiry into certain of our consumer information practices to determine whether we have complied with applicable FTC consumer protection regulations.
+In connection with this inquiry, the FTC has requested that we provide information about our practices and submit various documents and other materials to the FTC.
+Any failure by us to comply with our posted privacy policies, the consent order, FTC requirements (including the inquiry mentioned above) or other privacy-related laws and regulations could result in proceedings by the FTC or others which could potentially have an adverse effect on our business, results of operations and financial condition.